✏️ Drawing

 Now, implementing user-friendly map drawing capabilities is daunting but not impossible.

-In this chapter you'll learn how to A) work with Google Maps' Drawing Library and B) implement a custom, self-closing, freehand drawing tool.
+In this chapter you'll learn how to A) work with Google Maps' Drawing Library (and migrate to Terra Draw), and B) implement a custom, self-closing, freehand drawing tool.

 <script